dannypsnl/dannypsnl.github.io/agda-content/agda/sogat.lagda.md

     β : {f : Tm → Tm} {u : Tm} → lam f · u ≡ f u
 ```

-> `lam` is not first-order (not strictly positive), hence this is not an algebraic theory

 The point is: a second-order model is clear